samirsilwal/dynamic-action-matrix/README.md

 # Parse Inputs GitHub Action

-A GitHub Action to parse string inputs using different delimiters.
+A GitHub Action to parse string inputs using different delimiters and provide dynamic input to job matrix.

 ## Description